pawel-szajna/schron/README.md

 ## Prerequisites

-* lua 5.3 (as the only one which caused problems when bundled)
+* lua 5.3 (as the only dependency which caused problems when bundled)
 * C++23 compiler (tested with `g++` 13)
 * CMake